Free Tier Managed SQL with AWS Lambda and Heroku Postgres

 Behind the scenes, the AWS SDK was invoked to manage every AWS service needed to deploy the

 hello function.
-However, because the template only defined a Serverless Framework function and not an event for it, there was no configuration of API Gateway done to set up the function for HTTP access.
+However, because the template only defined a Serverless Framework function and not a Serverless “event” for it, there was no configuration of API Gateway done to set up the function for HTTP access.

 Then, run the

-serverless deploy command again and observe that an endpoint will now be available for your function.
-Contained in the command’s output should be similar to:
+sls deploy command again and observe that an endpoint will now be available for your function.
+The deploy command’s output will be similar to:

 endpoints: GET - https://lpo949101b.execute-api.us-east-1.amazonaws.com/dev/hello